17 Urban Gardening Tips That Are Perfect For Small Spaces

 Give your plants space

-Whatever type of container you choose, ensure it’s big enough that your plants will have plenty of room to grow.
+Whatever type of container you choose, ensure it’s big enough that your urban garden plants will have plenty of room to grow.
 Ask your local nursery how much soil each plant will need.
 Although scientists have developed vegetables that don’t require as much growing space, some still need a lot of soil.
 For example, you would need at least a 19-litre container for a single tomato plant.

 Don’t have a green thumb?
 Use these tips to revive almost any dead plant.